woojiahao/tp/docs/UserGuide.md

 UniCa$h is designed with users who prefer to use the keyboard in mind.
-Thus, almost all user input is designed for CLI-type usage, i.e. text-based keyboard input, and UI elements are intended to supplement this main functionality.
+Thus, almost all user input is designed for CLI-type usage, i.e. text-based keyboard input, and UI elements are intended to either supplement this main functionality, or provide graphical support.

 When UniCa$h is first opened, it would look something like this: